mariuseikenes/arraz/README.md

 * More games
 * Improved dartboard UX (the bull/doublebull may be a bit tricky to reliably hit)
-* Points per darts (and end-of-game stats)
-* See every players scores during others turns
-* See all available checkouts
+* See all available checkouts while playing
+* Optional account system for people who want to track their progress

 <!-- GETTING STARTED -->
 ## Getting Started